Skip to main content

-Choose your method: This lesson can be done with either a grid (paper and dice) or buckets (physical tokens).
+Choose your method: This lesson can be done with either a grid (paper and dice) or cutouts (physical tokens).
 Choose which suits your materials.

 Extend the Bigram model A model that predicts the next word based on one previous word.
 This is what you build in the fundamental lessons---each row of your grid represents what can follow a single word.
 View in glossary to consider two words of Context window How many previous tokens the model considers when making predictions.
 Bigrams have a context window of 1, trigrams have 2, and modern LLMs can consider hundreds of thousands or even millions of tokens.
 View in glossary instead of one, leading to better generation.